 Gossip by nature, according to the Society of Human Resources casts doubts on your credibility and professionalism - and as a representative of your company, it undermines stakeholder trust in your company as well.

 For instance, if you’re actively engaging new clients, allowing gossip or confidential information about other clients to slip into the conversation can lead them to immediately think twice about doing business with your company.

 When referencing other clients in work-related conversation, always err on the side of being neutral and professional .
 This helps you redirect the focus of stakeholder conversations back to what your company can deliver.

 Trust, an important part of corporate reputation, is the fuel that keeps businesses running.
 Lying about work-related data, events and mistakes not only undermines the trust that your company has in you, but also (depending on the scale of the lie) public trust in your company as well.

-Ironically, lying is often a defensive move with the assumption that covering up mistakes will preserve corporate reputation reports the Bloomberg.
+Ironically, lying is often a defensive move with the assumption that covering up mistakes will preserve corporate reputation reports.
 However, this assumption doesn’t hold water: lies become harder to cover up over time, and one small misstep is all it takes for the whole façade to crumble.